 After the proposed PBM model failed to receive sufficient votes for adoption, in early 2022, the Subgroup turned its focus on completing its charge to develop the white paper.
 Throughout 2022, the Subgroup held meetings to hear various perspectives from stakeholders, including consumers, PBMs, PSAOs, insurers, and pharmacists.
 The Subgroup also heard presentations from various states that have enacted state laws regulating PBM business practices.
 The states discussed the process of enactment, their implementation process, and outstanding issues related to enforcement, including, in some cases, a discussion of enforcement challenges and lessons learned.

 As the Subgroup was hearing the last few stakeholder presentations in a series of regulator-to-regulator meetings in July 2022 through September 2022, the Subgroup reviewed and approved an outline of the PBM white paper.
 Based on the outline, the Subgroup leadership solicited and obtained volunteers from the Subgroup members to draft initial language for the various provisions in the PBM white paper.
 The Subgroup reviewed an initial draft of the PBM white paper in October 2022.
 The Subgroup released a working draft of the white paper during a meeting at the NAIC 2022 Fall National Meeting.
 Following the NAIC 2022 Fall National Meeting, the Subgroup met in early 2023 in a series of regulator-to-regulator meetings to discuss additional revisions to the working draft.
 On April 17, 2023, the Subgroup released a draft of the white paper for a 45-day public comment period ending June 1, 2023.
+After reviewing and incorporating some of the suggested revisions from the comments received, the Subgroup adopted the white paper draft on July 27, 2023, and forwarded it to the Regulatory Framework (B) Task Force for its consideration.

 [ADDITIONAL LANGUAGE WILL BE ADDED AS THE DRAFTING PROCESS MOVES FORWARD)

+The Subgroup intends for this white paper to be considered a snapshot in time.
+It realizes that, as appropriate, this Subgroup, or any successor NAIC group, may want to revise it in the future to reflect changes related to the complex issues discussed in the white paper, particularly with respect to any court decisions made after its adoption.

 II.
 KEY PLAYERS IN PHARMACEUTICAL DRUG PRICING ECOSYSTEM